Sophia Agranovich: Music career

-Other performance venues include numerous colleges and universities, such as the New Jersey Institute of Technology, Rubin Academy of Music, Ukrainian National Tchaikovsky Academy of Music and Lviv State Conservatory.
+Other performance venues include numerous colleges and universities, such as the New Jersey Institute of Technology, Drew University, Princeton Univercity, Rubin Academy of Music, Ukrainian National Tchaikovsky Academy of Music and Lviv State Conservatory.
 She has collaborated with Mark Peskanov, Shlomo Mintz, Christopher Collins Lee, Andrew Litton, Alexander Mishnaevski, Gregory Singer, Brett Deubner, Andrew Lamy, Andatole Wieck, Rupam Sarmah, Lili Haydn, Hamid Saeidi, Kathleen Supové, award-winning Emmy, Grammy, and Billboard top ten musical artists, and members of the major orchestras.

-Agranovich co-produced and released eleven albums from 2010, including eight on Centaur Records, consisting primarily of virtuoso piano repertoire of the Romantic era.
+Agranovich co-produced and released twelve albums from 2010, including eight on Centaur Records, consisting primarily of virtuoso piano repertoire of the Romantic era.
 She is an author of her albums' critically acclaimed liner notes, referred to as "detailed and well-written" and "enlightening and insightful".
 She has also performed in and co-produced several multi-instrumental singles that blend elements of classical, folk, Middle Eastern, Indian, New Age, and global fusion music, crossing traditional genre boundaries.

-Her performances are broadcast in Brazil on Universidade FM 106.9, "Company of the Music", in Canada on CKWR "Women in Music," Berlin, Munich, Rome, New Zealand, London, Tokyo, Osaka, Southampton, Switzerland, Luxembourg, Portugal, Paris, Tel-Aviv, Switzerland, Luxembourg, Portugal, Taiwan, Canary Islands, and in New York area on WWFM "Between the Keys" with Jed Distler and "Piano Matters" with David Dubal, WMNR "Friday Evenings with Will Duchon", NPR WLPR-FM "Art on the Air", WQXR "Reflections from the Keyboard" with David Dubal, and live at WQXR Greene Space.
+Her performances are broadcast in Brazil on Universidade FM 106.9, "Company of the Music", in Canada on CKWR "Women in Music," Berlin, Munich, Rome, New Zealand, London, Tokyo, Osaka, Southampton, Luxembourg, Portugal, Paris, Tel-Aviv, Switzerland, Taiwan, Canary Islands, and in New York area on WWFM "Between the Keys" with Jed Distler and "Piano Matters" with David Dubal, WMNR "Friday Evenings with Will Duchon", NPR WLPR-FM "Art on the Air", WQXR "Reflections from the Keyboard" with David Dubal, and live at WQXR Greene Space.

 Sophia Agranovich is on the Steinway Artists roster, and is listed annually in Marquis Who's Who in America and Who's Who in the World.
-She has been featured in American Record Guide, Fanfare Magazine, New York Times, The Whole Note, Broadway World, World Culture Times, Musical America, FOX News, News ABC and other major media outlets.
+She has been featured in American Record Guide, Fanfare Magazine, New York Times, The Whole Note, Textura, AllMusic, Broadway World, World Culture Times, Musical America, FOX News, News ABC and other major media outlets.
 She is a voting member of NARAS, GrammyU mentor, and an active member of numerous professional music organizations, including American Liszt Society, College Music Society, and Leschetizky Association.
 Additionally she served on the board of NJMTA affiliated with Music Teachers National Association, and is an Artistic Director of "Classicals at the Circle" music series at the Watchung Arts Center. and a program chair and board member of Music Educators Association of New Jersey.